space-apes/codeBowl/codeBowl.md

 # Project 7: CodeBowl
-CodeBowl is a One Versus One, turn-based, tile-based, risk-management game with RPG elements.
+CodeBowl is a 1v1, turn-based, tile-based, risk-management game with RPG elements.
 Based loosely around ball sports like soccer/american football but with ability to knock players out of the game or kill them permanently.
 Inspired by classic board game: Blood Bowl.
+- 1v1: this game is a 2 player competitive game
 - Turn-Based: User1 chooses actions for players on their team, then User2 chooses actions for players on their team
 - Tile-Based: teams of 7vs7 players spread out on 20Lx11W tile grid
-- Risk-management: all actions have probabilities of failure.
-Strategy and careful team-building will decrease chances for failure.
+- Risk-management: all actions players attempt have probabilities of failure.
+Strategy and careful team-building will decrease those chances
-- RPG Elements: teams are built and persist with players having stats that affect their abilities
+- RPG Elements: teams are built and persist with players having stats that affect their abilities.
+Your players may die and you may buy new players with money from games
-- To Win: be player with highest score after all rounds complete or player that eliminates all opponents from field
+- Win Condition: be user with highest score after all rounds complete or user that eliminates all opponents players from field

 # High Level Non-Functional Requirements
 - sound OOP design